 Maybe you can condense that into a short anecdote.

 Imagine you are in the passenger seat of a car.
 At night.
-You’re on a highway, waiting for the drive to start the engine.
+You’re on a highway, waiting for the driver to start the engine.
 No music, the windows shut.
 Nothing but silence.
-Utter silence.
+Utter and complete silence.
 It’s just you and the driver.
 Then you hear the guttural roar of the engine.
-You feel yourself becoming one with the seat, your back slowly dissolving into it.
+You feel yourself becoming one with the seat, your body slowly dissolving into it.
 The car is accelerating.
 And it keeps accelerating.
-Faster and faster and faster… It’s just you and the driver and the feeling of gaining momentum.
+Faster and faster and faster.
+It’s just you and the driver and the feeling of gaining momentum.
 On and on and on, towards infinity.

 That’s how you want your posts to read.
 Accelerate.
 Every single line you write is supposed to built upon the previous one and move everything forward.

 Oh, and yes, about creating mental images.
-This is why storytelling is one of the most powerful things you can do as a blogger/writer.
+This is whystorytelling is one of the most powerful techniques you can deploy as a blogger and writer.

-When it comes to storytelling, analogies, metaphors, and similes are some of the most powerful devices you can use.
-And there are few things out there better at capturing a reader’s attention.
+When it comes to writing an introduction, analogies, metaphors, and similes are some of the most powerful devices you can use.

 People love information, but only when it’s unique, shocking even.
 Of course, the statistic needs to be relevant to what you’re writing about in your post.

-I seldom use this (here’s a post where I use a couple of statistics as an introduction) but I have read a lot of fantastic posts by some great bloggers that use them.
+I seldom use this, but I have read a lot of fantastic posts by some great bloggers that use them.

 Fun fact: did you know that most people get high on learning?
 It increases dopamine levels, which is the same hormone released when taking certain drugs, such as cocaine.

 Never underestimate the importance of a great introduction.
-And you know what’s the fun part about having the kind of opening that hooks readers instantly?
+And you know what the fun part is about having the kind of opening that hooks readers instantly?
 You can make great use of it in the closing part of your blog, and tie them both together.